 On the other hand, stainless steel is a great option due to its sturdiness, making it the ideal material for coffee mugs intended for children.

-Typically, stainless steel can withstand accidental falls more than any other material on our list.
+Typically, stainless steel can withstand accidental falls more than any other material on my list.

 Ease of Cleaning